TiaraJenks/tlj3-it202-008/public_html/Project/proposal.md

 #IT 202 Project Proposal

 ## Name: Tiara Jenkins
-### Project: Pokemon NFT
+### Project: Pokemon Trading Cards
-### Project Summary: This project will allow users to look through the Pokemon market and purchase any NFT they desire.
+### Project Summary: This project will allow users to look through the Pokemon market and purchase any Card they desire.
 Admins will be able to assign roles to certain users, create/fetch more Pokemons, manage the existing ones, view the available ones, and change the associations between users and pokemons.
 They manage everything involving users and pokemons.
-## Go fetch your Pokemon NFTs!
+## Go fetch your Pokemon Cards!

 ### Link to Demo: https://youtu.be/oTQHplykSrY?si=twbmal07HwnxR0ph
 ### GitHub Link: https://github.com/TiaraJenks/tlj3-it202-008/tree/prod